Yonhap News Agency: Journalists

 Yonhap employs about 600 reporters.
 It has some 60 correspondents in 26 countries.
 Yonhap is one of few Korean news organizations with a section specialized in North Korea reports.
 In 1998, Yonhap acquired from the National Intelligence Service a news wire service monitoring North Korean media and analyzing North Korea–related information.
-Yonhap incorporated the firm and its staff into the newsroom, creating a special division (often referred to as the 'N.K. news desk') to improve its reporting on North Korea.
-In January 2009, two reporters from the N.K. news desk disclosed that Kim Jong-un had been chosen as heir apparent to North Korea's longtime leader, Kim Jong-il.
+Yonhap incorporated the firm and its staff into the newsroom, creating a special division (often referred to as the "N.K. news desk") to improve its reporting on North Korea.
+In January 2009, two reporters from the N.K. news desk disclosed that Kim Jong Un had been chosen as heir apparent to North Korea's longtime leader, Kim Jong Il.
 Later, in 2010, the reporters won the grand journalism award for the exclusive story from the Korean Journalist Association.
 It was the first time in nine years that the association had awarded the prize.

 The Cho Gye-chang award

 The Korean Journalist Association in 2010 established the Cho Gye-chang Journalism Award for achievement in international news reporting to commemorate Cho Gye-chang, the former Yonhap correspondent in Shenyang, China.
 Cho was killed in a car crash in December 2008 on the way back, after having conducted an interview with a Korean-Chinese academic.
 He was assigned to Shenyang in 2006 as the first South Korean correspondent in the northern Chinese city.
 Cho was widely admired as an ardent news writer who focused on North Korean affairs and Korean-Chinese communities.
 On the first anniversary of his demise, Korean-Chinese organizations and local journalists paid tribute to him as a "truly hardworking reporter with great professionalism".
-Mr. Cho's death marked the first time that Yonhap had lost a reporter on an international assignment.
+Cho's death marked the first time that Yonhap had lost a reporter on an international assignment.

+Global network

+Yonhap News has more than 60 journalists in 33 areas in 25 countries.